About Interstate Power Station Springfield Illinois

 - Worked in poorly ventilated confined spaces including pipe tunnels, boiler rooms, and crawl spaces

 Members of Local 1 allegedly worked at Missouri facilities such as Labadie and Portage des Sioux and also crossed into Illinois for major power plant construction and outage work.
-If you held a card with Local 1 or Local 27 and have been diagnosed with an asbestos-related illness, Missouri’s 5-year filing window is running from your diagnosis date — and pending 2026 legislation could impose new procedural barriers on top of that.
-Call a mesothelioma lawyer Missouri today.
+If you held a card with Local 1 or Local 27 and have been diagnosed with an asbestos-related illness, Illinois’s two-year filing window is running from your diagnosis date — and pending 2026 legislation could impose new procedural barriers on top of that.
+Call a mesothelioma lawyer Illinois today.

 Pipefitters and Steamfitters